Harriet Tubman: Scouting and the Combahee River Raid

-When Lincoln issued the Emancipation Proclamation, Tubman considered it an important step toward the goal of liberating all black people from slavery.
-She renewed her support for a defeat of the Confederacy, and in early 1863 she led a band of scouts through the land around Port Royal.
-The marshes and rivers in South Carolina were similar to those of the Eastern Shore of Maryland; thus, her knowledge of covert travel and subterfuge among potential enemies was put to good use.
+When Lincoln issued the Emancipation Proclamation, Tubman considered it a positive but incomplete step toward the goal of liberating all black people from slavery.
+She turned her own efforts towards more direct actions to defeat the Confederacy.
+In early 1863, Tubman used her knowledge of covert travel and subterfuge to lead a band of scouts through the land around Port Royal.
 Her group, working under the orders of Secretary of War Edwin Stanton, mapped the unfamiliar terrain and reconnoitered its inhabitants.
-She later worked alongside Colonel James Montgomery, and provided him with key intelligence that aided in the capture of Jacksonville, Florida.
+She later worked alongside Colonel James Montgomery and provided him with intelligence that aided in the temporary capture of Jacksonville, Florida, in March 1863.

-Later that year, Tubman became the first woman to lead an armed assault during the Civil War.
-When Montgomery and his troops conducted an assault on a collection of plantations along the Combahee River, Tubman served as a key adviser and accompanied the raid.
-On the morning of June 2, 1863, Tubman guided three steamboats around Confederate mines in the waters leading to the shore.
-Once ashore, the Union troops set fire to the plantations, destroying infrastructure and seizing thousands of dollars worth of food and supplies.
-When the steamboats sounded their whistles, enslaved people throughout the area understood that they were being liberated.
-Tubman watched as those fleeing slavery stampeded toward the boats, describing a scene of chaos with women carrying still-steaming pots of rice, pigs squealing in bags slung over shoulders, and babies hanging around their parents' necks, which she punctuated by saying: "I never saw such a sight!"
-Although those who enslaved them, armed with handguns and whips, tried to stop the mass escape, their efforts were nearly useless in the tumult.
-As Confederate troops raced to the scene, steamboats packed full of people escaping slavery took off toward Beaufort.
+Later that year, Tubman's intelligence gathering played a key role in the raid at Combahee Ferry.
+She guided three steamboats with black soldiers under Montgomery's command past mines on the Combahee River to assault several plantations.
+Once ashore, the Union troops set fire to the plantations, destroying infrastructure and seizing thousands of dollars' worth of food and supplies.
+Forewarned of the raid by Tubman's spy network, enslaved people throughout the area heard steamboats' whistles and understood that they were being liberated.
+Tubman went ashore to assist them onto the boats, ruining her dress in the process, and she sang lyrics from "Uncle Sam's Farm" encouraging them to "come along, come along".
+She later described a scene of chaos with women carrying still-steaming pots of rice, pigs squealing in bags slung over shoulders, and babies hanging around their parents' necks.
+Armed overseers tried to stop the mass escape, but their efforts were nearly useless in the tumult.
+As Confederate troops raced to the scene, the steamboats took off toward Beaufort with more than 750 formerly enslaved people.